peteroupc/numbers-java/api/com.upokecenter.numbers.EContext.md

  not be higher than EMax + 1 - Precision.
-If a number's exponent is higher than that value, but not high enough to cause overflow, the exponent is clamped to that value and enough zeros are added to the number's mantissa (significand) to account for the adjustment.
+If a number's exponent is higher than that value, but not high enough to cause overflow, the exponent is clamped to that value and enough zeros are added to the number's significand to account for the adjustment.
 If HasExponentRange is false, this value is always false.

 **Returns:**